rails/rails/guides/source/asset_pipeline.md

 Making Your Library or Gem a Pre-Processor
 ------------------------------------------

-TODO: Registering gems on "Tilt":https://github.com/rtomayko/tilt enabling Sprockets to find them.
+TODO: Registering gems on [Tilt](https://github.com/rtomayko/tilt) enabling Sprockets to find them.

 Upgrading from Old Versions of Rails
 ------------------------------------

 There are a few issues when upgrading.
 The first is moving the files from `public/` to the new locations.
-See "Asset Organization":#asset-organization above for guidance on the correct locations for different file types.
+See [Asset Organization](#asset-organization) above for guidance on the correct locations for different file types.

 Next will be avoiding duplicate JavaScript files.
 Since jQuery is the default JavaScript library from Rails 3.1 onwards, you don't need to copy `jquery.js` into `app/assets` and it will be included automatically.